 You may not use every one of these baking pans on a regular basis, but when special occasions come around, you’ll need them.

 Even if you don’t expect to make a lot of pies in your lifetime, a pie pan is one of the baking pans you’ll use fairly regularly.
-They’re perfect for baking pies, of course, but also cheesecakes, quiches, and other round, shallow dishes.
+They’re perfect for baking pies, of course, but also cheesecakes, quiches, and another round, shallow dishes.

 Of course, you’ll need some cake pans to get you through birthdays and anniversaries.
 But you’ll also use those cake pans for making lasagnas and baked ziti.

 If you love the movie “My Big Fat Greek Wedding,” you know exactly what a Bundt cake is, even if you can’t quite pronounce it.
 But in case you haven’t seen that film, a Bundt pan is a round pan with a hole in the middle.
 This is a type of mold pan.
-Other uses for Bundt cakes include baking monkey bread, as a large ice ring mold, as a gelatin mold, and for making coffee cakes.
+Other uses for Bundt cakes include baking monkey bread, as a large ice ring mold, as a gelatin mold, and making coffee cakes.

 Tart pans are for making tarts, mini-quiches, and other small desserts and baked goods in single-sized servings.
 Not everyone will use these on the regular, but if you have some on hand, you may find more creativity flowing as you craft mini meatloaves, individual pizzas, and other fun treats.